ralfvd/nl.bevlogenheid.countdown/README.txt

-### Homey CountDown timer
-This is a CountDown timer which you can use to initiate flows.
+This is a CountDown app which you can use to initiate flows.

 Examples: When motion is detected, turn on light and start a timer for 90 seconds
 	  After 11 seconds, when motion is detected again, restart the timer for 90 seconds When the timer reaches 0, there was no motion for 90 seconds, turn off the light.

-### Settings
+Settings

 After installing the application, you can create CountDown timers in a flow.